magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 In the namespace declaration we only added the `email-domain-errors` to the `:refer` section of the namespace requirement.

-We also changes the `authenticate-user` definition by adding the new validator inside an `or` form with the old one.
+We also changed the `authenticate-user` definition by adding the new validator inside an `or` form with the old one.

-> NOTE 11: To maintain the previous behaviour of the server-side validation
+> NOTE 11: To maintain the previous behavior of the server-side validation
 > we're using the validators as if they were predicates which return just
 > `true` or `false`.